How to exercise with a physical disability

 Variety is the spice of life

-All those numbers around MHR and timings may seem daunting, especially when the exercises may be different each time.
+When considering HIIT for weight loss, all those numbers around MHR and timings may seem daunting, especially when the exercises may be different each time.
 But keeping your exercise routine varied could be the solution to keeping you more engaged with your workouts.

 "Varied workouts keep the body guessing," says Mercer.
 "We want to try and adapt our workouts as we get stronger and fitter otherwise we will never hit our targets."